What is the Corruption Perceptions Index?

 Are old surveys used in the CPI?

-The CPI 2002 is based on 2000-2002 data.
+The CPI is based on 2001-2003 data.
 Since fundamental changes in the levels of corruption in a country evolve only slowly, while public perceptions may change more swiftly and be influenced to some extent by short-term events, TI determined to base the CPI on a three-year rolling average.
-Hence, this year's CPI is based on survey data collected exclusively between 2000 and 2002.
+Hence, this year's CPI is based on survey data provided exclusively between 2001 and 2003.

 Which sources have contributed to the assessment of each individual country?

-A list of the sources that contributed to the assessment of each country is available on the Internet as an Excel sheet www.gwdg.de/~uwvw/2002CPI.xls.
-This list also provides further information on confidence intervals for each country.
-It also lists all the countries (including their scores) that did not qualify for inclusion in the CPI due to lack of data.
+A list of sources and surveys from which the CPI is derived follows at the end of the press release.
+A list of the sources that contributed to the assessment of each country is available on the Internet as an Excel sheet (http://www.transparency.org/cpi/index.html#cpi or http://www.gwdg.de/~uwvw).
+This list also provides further information on standard errors and confidence intervals for each country.

 Can data from one year be compared with that from a previous year?

 Comparisons to the results from previous years should be based on a country's score, not its rank.
-A country's rank can change simply because new countries enter the index and others drop out.
+A country's rank can change simple because new countries enter the index and others drop out.
 A higher score is an indicator that respondents provided better ratings, while a lower score suggests that respondents revised their perception downwards.
-However, year-to-year shifts in a country's score can result not only from a changing perception of a country's performance but also from a changing sample and methodology.
+However, year-to-year comparisons of a country's score do not only result from a changing perception of a country's performance but also from a changing sample and methodology.
+Some sources are not updated and must be dropped, while new, reliable sources are added.
 With differing respondents and slightly differing methodologies, a change in a country's score may also relate to the fact that different viewpoints have been collected and different questions been asked.
+The index primarily provides an annual snapshot of the views of businesspeople and country analysts, with less of a focus on year-to-year trends.

 Making comparisons from one year to another is problematic.
 However, to the extent that changes can be traced back to a change in the results from individual sources, trends can be cautiously identified.
-Noteworthy examples of a downward trend are Argentina, Ireland and Moldova.
+Noteworthy examples of a downward trend are Argentina, Belarus, Chile, Canada, Israel, Luxembourg, Poland, USA, and Zimbabwe.
 The considerable decline in their scores does not result from technical factors - actual changes in perceptions are therefore likely.

 Which countries improved most compared with last year?

-With the same caveats applied, on the basis of data from sources that have been consistently used for the index, improvements can be observed for Hong Kong, Slovenia, South Korea, Dominican Republic and Russia.
+With the same caveats applied, on the basis of data from sources that have been consistently used for the index, improvements can be observed for Austria, Belgium, Colombia, France, Germany, Ireland, Malaysia, Norway and Tunisia.

 |impressum||Innstr.27 - 94032 Passau - Germany - Fax: +49(0)851-509-2492 - last change 2004/10/12, 10:41.|